Frequently Asked Questions

 Sick Policy

 If you are experiencing even mild symptoms of cold, flu, or Covid-19, I require that we meet via telehealth.
-Just send me a message, and I’ll provide a telehealth meeting link.
+Just send me a message, and I’ll provide a meeting link.

 Accessibility & Parking Information